What is K2, Spice or Synthetic Marijuana?

 Synthetic Marijuana, also known as K2 or Spice and often marketed as herbal incense can be described as a psychoactive designer drug.
 This substance is made of natural, non controlled herbs that get their alleged cannabis like qualities after being treated with various chemicals.
 Labeling it as synthetic marijuana is actually a misnomer since neither organic THC nor man made THC is contained in the ingredients.

-Texas House Bill 2118 and Senate Bill 331, effective September 1, 2011 added the chemicals used in K2 to the Texas Controlled Substances Act.
-Many sellers of synthetic marijuana were able to avoid prosecution by slightly altering the chemical compounds in the makeup of K2.
-As of Sept 1, 2015 this will no longer be possible.
-The legislature has included 1000 possible chemical compounds to the illegal substances list.
-Because many people in Texas are not aware of these new drug laws they can find themselves facing serious drug charges incurring jail or prison time.
+House Bill 2118 and Senate Bill 331, effective September 1, 2011 added the chemicals used in K2 to the Controlled Substances Act.
+Because many people in are not aware of these new drug laws they can find themselves facing serious drug charges incurring jail or prison time.

-If you are charged with manufacture and sale of this controlled substance in the State of Texas you will be facing criminal charges varying from a Class B misdemeanor to a felony of the first degree, depending on the amount of the synthetic substance.
-For more information on the penalties including jail time for these offenses, see drug penalties in Texas.
+If you are charged with manufacture and sale of this controlled substance in the State you will be facing criminal charges varying from a Class B misdemeanor to a felony of the first degree, depending on the amount of the synthetic substance.
+For more information on the penalties including jail time for these offenses, see drug penalties.

 What is the Drug Known as Bath Salts?